Alan Schneider Director Award

 The award is designed to identify and assist exceptional directors whose talent has been demonstrated through work in specific regions, but who are not known nationally.

 The selection process begins with nominations from artistic and managing leaders of TCG member theatres.
 Individuals may not apply directly.
-The next Award will be given in 2012.
-Nominations for the 2012 Award will be accepted in fall of 2011.
+The next Award will be given in 2014.
+The nomination process for the 2014 Award will begin in the fall of 2013.

 - The recipient receives $7,500 which may be used for travel, research or other activities specifically focused on the development of the directing craft or related career opportunities.